melvanderwal/HA-Localvolts/README.md

 Import localvolts.json to a new flow in Node-RED.

 -   This will create a new Home Assistant server configuration node, configured for use with the HA Node-RED add-on.
-Using a standalone Node-RED instance will require a configuring the server node differently.
+Using a standalone Node-RED instance will require configuring the server node differently.
 -   Hamburger menu > _Import_ > paste the contents of localvolts.json.

 Open the Localvolts flow and update the Request Properties node with your: